DSprtn/GTFO_VR_Plugin/README.md

 	If you 'tab out' with SteamVR desktop remember to tab back in (by clicking on the game icon in the taskbar) to get game sound

-	Terminals only work with VR controllers, so not with gamepads Shortcuts exist under uppercase letters on the keyboard.
+	Shortcuts exist under uppercase letters on the keyboard.
-	If you'd like to have custom bindable shortcuts let me know!

 	The shortcuts return the following: